karabad/acme-godaddy-aws/readme.md

 # Summary

-Docker image for creating or renewing certificates and uploading them to AWS Certtificate Manager (ACM).
+Docker image for creating or renewing certificates and uploading them to AWS Certificate Manager (ACM).
 Supports only GoDaddy domains.

 Based on [acme.sh](https://github.com/acmesh-official/acme.sh)